angrymouse/papers/data-access-networks.md

 Lite node is blockchain node connects to blockchain's p2p swarm, acts like full chain node, but not contains and operates full chain.
 Such nodes usually rely on other full nodes in p2p swarm.
 [SPV](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification) is one of ways of how lite nodes should work.
 But SPV haves few lacks:
-- It is very complex to use it with Proof of Stake blockchains.
+- It is very complex to use it securely with Proof of Stake blockchains.
 - Lite nodes require healthy altruistic full nodes in network.
 - Not suitable for smart contracts platforms, as there's big contract state needed to confirm.